United Nations Security Council mural: Artistic inspiration

 Krohg's mural design was inspired by traditional Italian Renaissance frescoes.
 He reinterpreted renaissance frescoes with modern forms of painting by applying oil paints to a large piece of dry canvas.
 Krogh's strong Christian faith was also a key inspiration to his mural, as his modern interpretation of Italian Renaissance Frescoes resemble the religious murals found in Catholic churches.
-When painting the mural Krohg was also inspired by his teacher Henri Matisee.
+When painting the mural Krohg was also inspired by his teacher Henri Matisse.
 Matisse inspired Krohg to utilise a mix of fauvist colours, exaggerated gestures and depictions of everyday life.
 Krohg was also part of a group of four Norwegian artists including Henrik Sorensen, Jean Heiberg and Axel Revold who emphasised the purpose of their art as a form of moral education.
 This is evident in the United Nations Security Council mural through Krohg's aim to create an artwork which inspires peace and harmony.

 Subject

 Krohg's artwork consists of eight main elements, one large bottom field and seven separate framed panels.
-These panels combine together to display a pictorial story which can be read as a horizontal and vertical story.
+These panels combine to display a pictorial story which can be read as a horizontal and vertical story.

 Bottom field

 In the bottom field Krohg used brown and red tones to depict a coiled dragon holding a sword in its mouth as it attempts to pull it out of its body.
 Above the dragon Krohg has painted a bridge and a sloping hill in which humans are climbing towards a brighter field above.
-These men, women and children are moving from each side of the sloping hill to meet in the middle where a white Phoenix stands with its wings unfolded.
+These men, women and children are moving from each side of the sloping hill to meet in the middle where a white phoenix stands with its wings unfolded.
 Krohg wanted to display an image of the future world in which the United Nations would save the world, just as according to his Christian belief, Jesus Christ saved the world.
 This is demonstrated through his use of a framework of Christian iconology where he has replaced Christ with a rising phoenix.

 According to the United Nations the bottom field of the mural "represents man's efforts to emerge from a dark past of war and slavery to a better life and a future illumined by science and the arts".
 On the right side of the bottom field, Krohg has created an image of three shackled men which are embraced by the human figures in the panel above.
 On the left side a female figure is climbing up a rope also moving towards a brighter panel above.
 Both images on the right and left side depict "multiple scenes of human struggle with life and death".